Buy a Life Insurance Plan in a few clicks

 Ref.
 No. KLI/22-23/E-BB/492

-When planning your finances, insurance, and other protection plans prove to be highly beneficial means to accomplish your goals.
+When planning your finances, insurance, and other protection plans prove to be highly beneficial means of accomplishing your goals.
 However, it is no secret that most applicants and policy buyers find it challenging to understand the different terminologies and technical jargon that are generally used interchangeably with the word insurance.
 One such word that is used synonymously with insurance is assurance.

 Insurance is a contract where the insurer compensates the insured for damage or losses incurred from natural disasters or any other unforeseen event in exchange for a premium.
 A term insurance policy, for example, guarantees to pay a specified amount if the insured dies during the policy period.
 The insurance contract will become void if the policyholder survives the policy period, and the insurer does not have to pay anything.
 There is doubt about the insured event’s occurrence in this situation.